SabrinaHuajy/Project-2/README.md

 ![alt-text] (READ-ME/images/Screenshot 2023-03-23 at 11.24.51.png)

 ## Contributors
 priyadarsini-gunasekaran , SabrinaHuajy.
-Thanks to DAN and Ryan for their supports.
+Thanks to Dan and Ryan for their supports.

 ## Testing
 npm test,Launches the test runner in the interactive watch mode.